Muslim period in the Indian subcontinent: Delhi Sultanate

-Both the Qur'an and sharia (Islamic law) provided the basis for enforcing Islamic administration over the independent Hindu rulers.
-According to Angus Maddison, between the years 1000 and 1500, India's GDP, of which the sultanates represented a significant part, grew by nearly 80%, to $60.5 billion; however, this growth was lower than India’s GDP growth during the prior 1,000 years.
-Additionally, Maddison estimates that India’s population grew by nearly 50% during the same period.
+Both the Qur'an and the Shari'a (Islamic law) provided the basis for enforcing Islamic administration over the independent Hindu rulers.
+According to Angus Maddison, between the years 1000 and 1500, India's GDP, of which the sultanates represented a significant part, grew by nearly 80%, to $60.5 billion; however, this growth was lower than India's GDP growth during the prior 1,000 years.
+Additionally, Maddison estimates that India's population grew by nearly 50% during the same period.
 The Delhi Sultanate period coincided with a greater use of mechanical technology in the Indian subcontinent.
 While India previously already had sophisticated agriculture, food crops, textiles, medicine, minerals, and metals, it was not as sophisticated as the Islamic world or China in terms of mechanical technology.
 Sultan 'Ala ud-Din made an attempt to reassess, systematize, and unify land revenues and urban taxes and to institute a highly centralized system of administration over his realm, but his efforts were abortive.
 Although agriculture in North India improved as a result of new canal construction and irrigation methods, including what came to be known as the Persian wheel, prolonged political instability and parasitic methods of tax collection brutalized the peasantry.
 Yet trade and a market economy, encouraged by the free-spending habits of the aristocracy, acquired new impetus both in India and overseas.
 Experts in metalwork, stonework and textile manufacture responded to the new patronage with enthusiasm.
 In this period Persian language and many Persian cultural aspects became dominant in the centers of power, as the rulers of the Delhi Sultanate had been thoroughly Persianized since the era of the Ghaznavids.